-What did she bring that elevated the story or furthered the book in some way
+What did she bring that elevated the story the book in some way?

 Maria brought an objective perspective and a set of fresh eyes.
 I had worked with seven editors along the way—all of whom are friends of mine—and for the final edit, I wanted someone who hadn’t seen the work before.